The Truth About Ceramic Coatings: Part 2

 OK, so you you know what ceramic coatings are and how they can benefit your vehicle.
 But here comes the hard part: Which brand of Ceramic Coating should you select and

 who should you select to apply it?
 There’s LOTS of brands, most of them make the same or similar claims as the other, some come with warranties of varying degrees while others do not.
 Some you can purchase online or in a detail supply store, while others are professional use only.
 As a detailer, it’s hard for even me to sort through that mess.
-And as far as installers go, there’s both professional and non professional detailers galore offering them at various price points, and unfortunately, skill levels.
+And as far as installers go, there are both professional and non-professional detailers galore offering them at various price points, and unfortunately, skill levels.